 The nature of these questions will depend on your business, the role you are conducting interviews for and technical skills required.
 However, there are key questions which every interviewer should ask.

-An obvious question but not every interviewer challenges the response.
 Whilst most candidates will have a perfectly acceptable reason for moving on, there are some whose reasons might not stand up to further questioning.
 Trust your gut instinct and if you are unhappy with the candidate’s response, then challenge them by asking the following question:

 If the reason you left your position had not been an issue after all, would you have stayed?